MicrosoftDocs/win32/desktop-src/WinAuto/the-accchecker-graphical-user-interface.md

--   **Show prioritized results**—Offers the following options for filtering the verification results by priority.
+-   **Show prioritized results** Offers the following options for filtering the verification results by priority.
-    -   **All**—Include all all results regardless of priority.
+    -   **All** Include all all results regardless of priority.
-    -   **P1 only**—Include only priority 0 and priority 1 results.
+    -   **P1 only** Include only priority 0 and priority 1 results.
-    -   **P1 – P2 only**—Include priority 0 through priority 2 results.
+    -   **P1   P2 only** Include priority 0 through priority 2 results.
--   **Run selected verifications**—Provides the **Run Verifications** button for starting the verification process.
+-   **Run selected verifications** Provides the **Run Verifications** button for starting the verification process.
 While verifications are running, the button changes to **Cancel Verifications** and can be used to stop the verifications after the current one completes.

 ## Results Tab